-Seashore Trolley Museum – Kennebunkport ME
+About Seashore Trolley Museum

-The Seashore Trolley Museum, located in Kennebunkport, Maine, United States, is the world’s oldest and largest museum of mass transit vehicles.
+The Seashore Trolley Museum, located in Kennebunkport, Maine, is the world’s oldest and largest museum of mass transit vehicles.
 While the main focus of the collection is trolley cars (trams), it also includes rapid transit trains, Interurban cars, trolley buses, and motor buses.
 The Seashore Trolley Museum is owned and operated by the New England Electric Railway Historical Society (NEERHS).
 Of the museum’s collection of more than 250 vehicles, ten trolley and railroad cars that historically operated in Maine were listed on the National Register of Historic Places in 1980, as Maine Trolley Cars.

 The Visitor Center, includes a ticket booth, a museum store with an extensive collection of rare and out-of-print books and DVDs as well as many toys and souvenirs, a snack bar, and an exhibit room with trolley and transit-related artifacts.